nimshav/Open-Source-Humanities/README.md

 2. Developing search and analytical tools with regard to that list (optional).
 3. Developing a portal for community venues such as blogs and websites (in production).
 4. Developing "Tweet Articles" by enveloping specific tweets with new interpretations and narrations (optional).
-5. Providing a venue for online courses, workshops and webinars (optional).
+5. Providing a venue for online courses, workshops, and webinars (optional).
 6. Providing a venue for community members' specialized services such as editing, guiding research, etc. (optional).
 7. Providing a peer-reviewed venue for short academic publications that seek to make humanities research more open and accessible to the public (optional).